geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 For me, the jumps are really hard to reason about.
 Like I had this problem with the emulator too.
 Like, okay, where did it jump?
 With SQTT, it's nicer.
 Because you can see the instrument.
 Instruction stream.
 But still.

 ##### **Nimlgen** [[00:29:56](https://www.youtube.com/watch?v=_mJIF112c5k&t=1796)]
 Yeah.
-You almost want a...
+You almost want a..

 ##### **Geohot** [[00:29:59](https://www.youtube.com/watch?v=_mJIF112c5k&t=1799)]
 Like, you almost want a dialect somewhere between C and assembly.
 Where the loops look like C loops.
-And you can still do...
+And you can still do..
 So another thing that I found annoying in the assembly is it just puts all these instructions.
 That are just like sequentially adding the registers.
 Which could totally be a loop.
-But then not have...
-Like, still be a perfect...
+But then not have..
+Like, still be a perfect..
 Like, assembly is a perfect one-to-one to machine code.
 Whereas C is not.
 It would be interesting to think about what, like, an intermediate dialect would look like.
 I don't know.
-If there's some way we could just kind of like...
-Or, have you ever seen, like, the...
+If there's some way we could just kind of like..
+Or, have you ever seen, like, the..
 Have you ever seen, like, Aida?

 ##### **Nimlgen** [[00:30:43](https://www.youtube.com/watch?v=_mJIF112c5k&t=1843)]
 You know, like, Aida the contemplator?
 No. No. Look it up.